uq-eresearch/oztrack/readme.md

+# OzTrack

+OzTrack is a free-to-use web-based platform for the analysis and visualisation of animal tracking data.
+It was developed for the Australian animal tracking community but can be used to determine, measure and plot home-ranges for animals anywhere in the world.

 This software is copyright The University of Queensland.

 This software is distributed under the GNU GENERAL PUBLIC LICENSE Version 2.
 See the COPYING file for detail.

-# Installing on Ubuntu Linux
+## Installing on Ubuntu Linux

-## Setting up the database
+### Setting up the database

 Install PostgreSQL and PostGIS: